-Applicants must submit applications through the Grants Management System (GMS), which provides support for the application, award, and management of awards at OJP.
-Applicants must register in GMS for each specific funding opportunity and should register immediately to meet the GMS registration deadline for this funding opportunity.
-Find complete instructions on how to register and submit an application in GMS at www.ojp.gov/gmscbt/.
-Applicants that experience technical difficulties during this process should email GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), Monday - Friday from 6:00 a.m. to midnight, Eastern Time, except Federal holidays.
-OJP recommends that applicants register immediately to prevent delays in submitting an application package by the deadline.
+An applicant must submit its application through the Grants Management System (GMS), which provides support for the application, award, and management of awards at OJP.
+Each applicant entity must register in GMS for each specific funding opportunity and should register immediately to meet the GMS registration deadline for this funding opportunity, especially if this is the first time the applicant is using the system.
+Find complete instructions on how to register and submit an application in GMS at www.oip.gov/gmscbt/.
+An applicant that experiences technical difficulties during this process should email GMS.HelpDesk@usdoj.gov or call 888-549-9901 (option 3), available 24 hours a day, 7 days a week, including on federal holidays.
+OJP recommends that each applicant register immediately to prevent delays in submitting an application package by the deadline.

 Note on File Types: GMS does not accept executable file types as application attachments.
 These disallowed file types include, but are not limited to, the following extensions: ".com," ".bat," ".exe," ".vbs," ".cfg," ".dat," ".db," ".dbf," ".dll," ".ini," ".log," ".ora," ".sys," and ".zip."
+GMS may reject applications with files that use these extensions.
+It is important for applicants to allow time to change the type of file(s) if the application is rejected.